akiradeveloper/lol-book/src/storage-abstraction.md

 # Storage Abstraction

-`RaftStorage` is the abstraction of backing storage.
+`RaftStorage` is the abstraction of the backing storage.
 Conceptually, it includes the recent vote, log and snapshot tags.
 Every snapshot entry has a corresponding snapshot tag that points to actual snapshot resource.

 By default, lol provides two implementations: one is in-memory type using BTreeMap and the another is persistent type using RocksDB.
 In most cases, you don't need to implement your own but choose from these two.